pxheim/zettelkasten/humble-farley-2010-continuous-delivery.md

 No need to automate everything at once.
 Incrementally is fine.
 Almost everything can and should be automated in the end.

+If there's some process in dev that "hurts", it's often tempting to stop doing it, or do it less.
+Releasing is typically one of these things.
+Wrong approach, the things that "hurt", do them more.
+That's the only way they will hurt less.

+"Done" means released to production.
+If it's not, then it's not done.
+This means that a developer alone cannot make something some.
+The whole team w/ QA has to.
+Everybody is responsible for the delivery process.

+A good configuration management must
+- Exactly reproduce any environment you have for your application.
+- Allow incremental changes to any of your environments.
+- See and track all changes done to any environment.
+- Satisfy all compliance regulations.
+- Make it easy for all team members to get all the information they need and make the changes they need to make.

+Branching is bad because
+- Breaks with the principles of CI, e.g. it defers merging -- integrating your changes.
+- Many branches == more bad.
+- Merge conflicts.
+- Hard to refactor codebase when it touches a lot of code.

+CI only works w/ long commit messages describing what you did in detail.
+ALSO link to JIRA task or similar.
+This applies to our PRs more than commit